Kiyoshika/ttedit/README.md

 This project is still extremely young and pretty buggy, it's more so an experiment rather than to serve as full-fledged software (vim already exists, afterall).

+## How to Use
+Simply use `ttedit myfile.c` to open the editor.
+If file does not exist, it will create a new blank one.
+If file exists, it will read the contents and populate the buffer.

 ## Building from Source
 This is a typical cmake project, you can clone the repo, create a build folder inside and `cmake .. && make` which will create a `ttedit` executable inside `src/` folder within your build folder.